-In July of 1996, Board discussions were taking place on the merger of the food bank (Fremont Food Bank, operated at that time by FPA) with the resource center, officially renaming the organization to FamilyWorks.
-The first staff member, Jake Weber, was hired in November of 1997 and FamilyWorks took over operation of the food bank in April of 1998.
+In July of 1996, the board discussed the possibility of acquiring the Fremont Food Bank, then operated by the Fremont Public Association.
+At that time, the name of the organization was officially changed to FamilyWorks.
+The first staff member, Jake Weber, was hired as the first Executive Director in November of 1997 and FamilyWorks took over operation of the food bank in April of 1998.

-Since this time, FamilyWorks has grown to 11 staff, a Board of 12 and with the help of 275 volunteers and 450 donors, we are helping individuals and families who might not otherwise have access to healthy, fresh food and parenting or life-skills resources, to improve their well-being and increase their resiliency through the support of a caring community.
+Since this time, FamilyWorks has grown to 12 staff and a Board of 13, and has expanded food distribution, added home delivery, implemented a weekend school nutrition program, and created programs that support and instill parenting and life skills for individuals, families and teen parents.
+With the help of hundreds of volunteers and donors, we are helping individuals and families who might not otherwise have access to healthy, fresh food and parenting or life-skills resources, to improve their well-being and increase their resiliency through the support of a caring community.